top of page

 RSV Vaccines

-Respiratory Syncytial Virus (RSV) is a common virus that affects the respiratory system, particularly in infants and young children.
-While most children experience mild symptoms, RSV can cause serious illnesses like bronchiolitis and pneumonia, particularly in infants under one year of age.
+Respiratory Syncytial Virus (RSV) is a common virus that affects the respiratory system, particularly in infants, young children and older people.
+While most people experience mild symptoms, RSV can cause serious illnesses like bronchiolitis and pneumonia.

 WHAT IS RSV?